Discrete defect plasticity and implications for dissipation: Discrete dislocation plasticity

 Fig.~\ref{frict-s}a shows the effect of the contact size $a$ on $\tau_{\rm fr}$.
 For the non-softening cohesive relation, results are shown using two values of shear displacement $U$ to define the onset of sliding that differ by a factor of two.
 Regardless of the definition of sliding initiation, the variation of the shear stress at the initiation of sliding, $\tau_{\rm fr}$, with contact size $a$ exhibits two plateaus: for large contacts $\tau_{\rm fr}$ was found to be approximately equal to the tensile yield strength, while for small contacts, it is equal to the cohesive strength, which is $\approx 6$ times larger than the yield strength.
 In between these two plateaus, $\tau_{\rm fr}$ varies as $\sqrt{a}$.

-The evolution of plastic dissipation, $W_{\rm plas}$, elastic energy, $\Phi$, and cohesive energy, $W_{\rm cohes}$, is shown in Fig.~\ref{frict-s}b for $a=0.1\mu$m (the upper plateau), $1.0\mu$m (the transition region) and $10.0\mu$m (the lower plateau).
+The evolution of plastic dissipation, i.e. $\int {\cal D} dt$ and denoted by $W_{\rm plas}$ in \cite{fric04,fric05}, elastic energy, $\Phi$, and cohesive energy, $W_{\rm cohes}$ (the energy stored in the cohesive surface), are shown in Fig.~\ref{frict-s}b for $a=0.1\mu$m (the upper plateau), $1.0\mu$m (the transition region) and $10.0\mu$m (the lower plateau).
 On the upper plateau, $a=0.1\mu$m , the energy is partitioned into elastic energy $\Phi$ and cohesive energy $W_{\rm cohes}$, with the elastic energy dominating the early stages of sliding and the cohesive energy the latter stages of sliding.
 On the lower plateau, $a=10.0\mu$m, the partitioning is mainly between $\Phi$ and $W_{\rm plas}$.
 In between, $a=1.0\mu$m, all three components of the energy are significant.
 This illustrates the predicted contact size dependence of energy partitioning for the initiation of frictional sliding.

 Fig.~\ref{frict-e} shows the distribution of plastic dissipation per unit volume, $W_{\rm plas}$, for the $a=1.0\mu$m and $a=10.0\mu$m sizes.
 For $a=10\mu$m, plastic dissipation mainly occurs near the contact surface but the high dissipation region extends somewhat in front of and behind the contact area.
 For $a=1.0\mu$, the high dissipation region extends much more deeply into the crystal.
 Thus, not only the energy partitioning but also the spatial distribution of plastic dissipation is size dependent.